craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Big Lore/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 Ancient names are often hidden and well protected, but some fools give their names freely, often without meaning to do so, but still, this is enough to establish a complete control over them.
 This theory also posits the power of a False Name, one so powerful to hide your true name, is also incredibly powerful if not equally so.

 ## The Theory of Faith
-The Theory of Faith explains the existence of the Gods on Alaturmen and comes from [[Notes on the Multiverse/Inner/Alaturmen/Texts/Major World Texts/The Texts Druidic]].
+The Theory of Faith explains the existence of the Gods on Alaturmen and comes from [[The Texts Druidic]].
 While this theory fails to explain extra-planar entities, it does hold true for the forces on Alaturmen.
 The theory has three simple parts.

 > 1. Faith is a manifestation of a consciousness.
 > 2. Faith is deeply personal and inciting.
 > 3. Faith knots the Weave.

-[[Notes on the Multiverse/Inner/Alaturmen/Texts/Major World Texts/The Texts Druidic]] then continue by explaining that these theoretical axioms of Faith explain the presence of the "Emotional Deities" who walk Alaturmen in forms material.
+[[The Texts Druidic]] then continue by explaining that these theoretical axioms of Faith explain the presence of the "Emotional Deities" who walk Alaturmen in forms material.
 Ostensibly, the personal manifestation of Knots creates these entities, and they grow in power by establishing more connections to or consumption of Faith.

 ## The Theory of Component
-The Theory of Component too comes from [[Notes on the Multiverse/Inner/Alaturmen/Texts/Major World Texts/The Texts Druidic]] and explains the near-necessity of Components in the manipulation of the Weave Arcane;
+The Theory of Component too comes from [[The Texts Druidic]] and explains the near-necessity of Components in the manipulation of the Weave Arcane;

 > In the creation of an effect of Weave Arcane, there are only so many things a mortal can perform.
 >